intellatech/intella-hiring-challenges/backend/README.md

 - API documentation via Swagger UI

 ### 4. Git History

 - Clear commit messages (recommended but not required)
 - Your preferred Git workflow

-### 5. Configuration Files
-- `requirements.txt` or `pyproject.toml`
-- `.gitignore` for Python
-- Optional: `Dockerfile`, `docker-compose.yml`, `Makefile`

-## 🚀 Submission Process
+## Submission Process

+1. **Add reviewers as collaborators**
+   - Go to Settings → Collaborators
+   - Add the provided reviewer accounts
+   - Ensure they have Read access minimum

-1. **Finalize your code**
+2. **Finalize your code**
    - Ensure all features work as expected
    - Run a final test of all endpoints
    - Clean up any debug code or TODOs

-2. **Update documentation**
+3. **Update documentation**
    - Verify README is complete and accurate
    - Test setup instructions on a clean environment
    - Add any final notes or considerations

-3. **Push to repository**
+4. **Push to repository**
    - Commit any final changes
    - Push all branches to your remote repository
    - Verify everything is visible on GitHub

-4. **Add reviewers as collaborators**
-   - Go to Settings → Collaborators
-   - Add the provided reviewer accounts
-   - Ensure they have Read access minimum

 5. **Notify us**
    - Reply to the email with your repository link
    - Confirm submission is ready for review
    - Include any special notes or highlights

-## 💡 Tips for Success
+## Tips for Success

 - **Start simple**: Get a basic version working first, then enhance
 - **Test as you go**: Use `/docs` to manually test each endpoint